BenothSura/BenothSura.github.io/name.md

 Why did we choose to name our minyan Benoth Sura?

-- Sura was the location of one of the major Babylonian yeshivot.
+- Sura was the location of one of the major Babylonian yeshivoth.
 It lasted for over 800 years (3rd-11th c.
 C.E.) and its scholars were critical to the formation of rabbinic Judaism as we know it.

 - From its very inception, the yeshiva of Sura was a hotspot for liturgical innovation.
 Its founder, [Abba Arikha](http://jewishencyclopedia.com/articles/127-abba-arika), is said to have written Musaf for Rosh Hashana.
 Sura was also the home of [Rav Amram Gaon](https://www.jewishvirtuallibrary.org/amram-gaon), who wrote the first known siddur (Seder Rav Amram).
 By referencing his hometown, we assert that we are legitimate inheritors of the ongoing tradition of Jewish prayer.